doanduyhai/Achilles/README.markdown

 # Changes log

+* **2.0.4**:
+    * Migrate to Cassandra 1.2.8
+    * Fix NPE when no join entity in collection/map for CQL
+    * Remove Cassandra Unit library to avoid dependency on Hector for CQL version
+    * Add Cassandra Embedded server.
+Add JUnit rule to bootstrap Cassandra embedded server and Achilles together
 * **2.0.3**:
     * Fix buggy implementation of FactoryBean for Spring integration
     * Fix bug in decoding enums for Slice Queries